Here are answers to our most frequently asked questions.

 Why don't you age your wines longer?

 We age our Pinots an average of one year in the barrel and 3-12 months in the bottle.
 Further barrel aging would not be beneficial for our target flavor profile.
-These wines do age well in the bottle and we are looing forward to enjoy them a decade from now or longer.
+These wines do age well in the bottle and we look forward to enjoying them a decade from now or longer.

 What kind of barrels do you use?
 How old are they?